 Margolin helped design productions for the Bolshoi Theatre of Russia (Die Fledermaus, Prince Igor, Le nozze di Figaro), the Stanislavski and Nemirovich-Danchenko Moscow Academic Music Theatre (L'italiana in Algeri), the Theatre Basel (The Gambler), the Mikhailovsky Theatre, the Lithuanian National Opera and Ballet Theatre, and the Royal Swedish Opera (Eugene Onegin).
 Frequently collaborates with stage director Vasily Barkhatov.

-At the Mariinsky Theatre he has designed the operas The Nose (2004), The Tsar’s Bride (2004), Tristan und Isolde (2005), The Gambler (2007), Jenůfa (2007), Benvenuto Cellini (2007), Otello (2007), The Brothers Karamazov (2008), Dead Souls (2011), Les Contes d'Hoffmann (2011) and the ballet The Golden Age (2006).
+At the Mariinsky Theatre, Margolin worked on designs for The Nose, The Tsar’s Bride (2004), Tristan und Isolde (2005), The Golden Age (2006), The Gambler, Jenůfa, Benvenuto Cellini, Otello (2007), The Brothers Karamazov (2008), Dead Souls, Les Contes d'Hoffmann (2011), and Rusalka (2013).